 The final postponement, at least for now, came last year.
 Until recently, Apple had planned to unveil the headset in January 2023 and ship it later that year.
 Now the company plans to unveil it in the spring, ahead of the annual Worldwide Developers Conference in June.
 Under the current plan, Apple could unveil the device to consumers — likely under the name Reality Pro — and then start getting developers acquainted with the software features in June.
 Under that schedule, the company would then ship the product in fall 2023.

-Apple has been rumored to be working on an AR/VR headset for several years, and 2023 now seems to be the year it will finally be announced.
-According to Gurman, Apple is already working with several "high-profile developers" on experiences and apps for the new headset and xrOS operating system.
-Apple's first headset is expected to be a high-end and niche product aimed at professionals and developers, before a more consumer-friendly headset arrives in the next few years.
+For several years, rumors have swirled that Apple is working on an AR/VR headset.
+2023 now appears to be the year it will finally be announced.
+According to Gurman, Apple is already working with several "high-profile developers" on experiences and apps for the new headset and the xrOS operating system.
+Apple's first headset is expected to be a high-end, niche product aimed at professionals and developers, before a more consumer-friendly headset launches in the coming years.
 (Photo by Antonio Solano / Bigstockphoto)